carlosmata96/teotl/README.md

 # Teotl
 ## API for recognition and comparation facial
-### Introduction
+### Introduction 🚀
-> rest api service to detect faces, with the ability to detect similarities in two images with faces
+> Rest api service to detect faces, with the ability to detect similarities  in two images.
 ## Create with
 * python: version 3.6
 * Flask 1.1.2
 * face-recognition 1.3.0
-## Installation
+## Installation 🔧

 * python3 -m venv ./venv
 * source venv/bin/activate